pzheng2/TomaToDo/README.md

 - I created a done attribute on to-dos.
 I don't think I needed that I could just calculate whether the to-do is done on the front-end.
 I was thinking that it would be better to calculate it on the back-end, but it's probably faster to just update the pomodoros and calculate whether it is done on the front-end than to wait for the ajax response.
-I ended up doing the latter, but I have not yet deleted the done attribute due to fear of things I would have to fix.
+I ended up doing the latter and deleting the done attribute from my database.

 ## Future Improvements
 - The code is not as organized and clean as it can be.
 Using a framework might have helped.